ialbert/genescape-central/README.md

 # GeneScape

-The `genescape` suite a collection of tools used to visualize the results of functional genome analysis.
+The `genescape` suite is a collection of tools used to visualize the results of functional genome analysis.
 Various new tools may be implemented in the future.

-* `tree` draws informative gene ontology (GO) graphs based on GO terms.
+* `tree` draws informative Gene Ontology (GO) subgraphs
-* `annotate` annotates a list of genes with functions
+* `annotate` annotates a list of genes with GO functions

-We packaged some demo data with the software so you can test the programs like so:
+We packaged demo data with the software so you can test the programs like so:

 ```console
 genescape tree --demo
 genescape annotate --demo
 genescape annotate --demo | genescape tree
 ```

+See [Installation](#installation) for more details.

 ## genescape tree